livefir/fir/examples/chirper/README.md

 ## Enhance with the alpinejs client

 [index.html](./index.html) is an html file with javascript sprinkled using the alpinejs client.
 It is handled by the route function [Index](index.go#Index).

+We want to enhance the html page to avoid page reloads, re-render only parts of the html and

 See it in action:

 ```
 open http://localhost:9867